MorpheusAIs/Docs/Techno Capital Machine (TCM)/TechnoCapitalMachineTCM.md

 7. As before MOR holders get to keep their principle and the yield goes to the open source project they want to support.

-8. Pre prerequisite for this may be in place by Phase 3 as the Code, Capital, Compute are all live on Moprhues and part of Community Front End Builder rewards.
+8. Prerequisite for this may be in place by Phase 3 as the Code, Capital, Compute are all live on Moprhues and part of Community Front End Builder rewards.

 ## Conclusion
 Come join a community of people reinventing the way we build, fund and operate open source applications.